AlynxZhou/hikaru-theme-aria/README.md

 ### Code Highlight

 ARIA has 4 highlight theme.
 You can choose the value of `highlight` in one of `atom-one-dark`, `atom-one-light`, `solarized-dark`, `solarized-light`.
-ARIA uses Hikaru's internal highlight.js, so if you want to add more highlight theme, go to [highlight.js' style repo](https://github.com/isagalaev/highlight.js/tree/master/src/styles) and download CSS file you need to your site's `srcs/css/` dir (just create a `css/` dir in `srcs/` that you store site source files, you can also put it into theme's `srcs/css/` but it will make git workspace dirty), then set here to your downloaded file name (without `.css` suffix, it will be add automatically).
+ARIA uses  highlight.js, so if you want to add more highlight theme, go to [highlight.js' style repo](https://github.com/isagalaev/highlight.js/tree/master/src/styles) and download CSS file you need to your site's `srcs/css/` dir (just create a `css/` dir in `srcs/` that you store site source files, you can also put it into theme's `srcs/css/` but it will make git workspace dirty), then set here to your downloaded file name (without `.css` suffix, it will be add automatically).

 ### Custom Info